Writing marathon August 2025

 - exchange ideas with students who are also currently writing?

-- further develop your writing skills?
+- to further develop your writing skills?

 Accessibility Note: Detailed video description to read and have read aloud at https://tud.link/25u4.